amzn/smoke-aws/README.md

     guard let credentialsProvider = AwsContainerRotatingCredentials.getCredentials(fromEnvironment: environment) else {
         return Log.error("Unable to obtain credentials from the container environment.")
     }

+    // for the EC2 clients, only emit the retry count metric
+    // only report 5XX error counts for DescribeInstances (even if additional operations are added in the future)
+    // only report 4XX error counts for operations other than DescribeInstances (including if they are added in the future) let reportingConfiguration = SmokeAWSClientReportingConfiguration<ElasticComputeCloudModelOperations>(
+        successCounterMatchingOperations: .none,
+        failure5XXCounterMatchingRequests: .onlyForOperations([.describeInstances]),
+        failure4XXCounterMatchingRequests: .exceptForOperations([.describeInstances]),
+        retryCountRecorderMatchingOperations: .all,
+        latencyTimerMatchingOperations: .none)

     self.ec2ClientGenerator = AWSElasticComputeCloudClientGenerator(
         credentialsProvider: credentialsProvider,